A regiment of Black and Native American men come together to fight for America’s freedom until it is won at Yorktown.

 And no, these are not the musings of a white boy.
 In the early 19th century, as the industrialization of the cotton and textile industries, populist politicians seeking to secure the voter base of landless and disenfranchised whites, the development of Darwinian evolution, and the “sciences” of Craniometry and Phrenology gave ammunition to imperialists in Europe and racist whites in America to encroach upon and deprive people of color of their rights, African American activists and their allies appealed to the spirit of the American Revolution—namely, the contributions of black men during that time.
 In response to plans to deport and colonize African Americans, activists asked if they would forsake “the tombs and flee to an unknown land?
 No!”
 When Pennsylvania was rewriting its constitution during the 1830s and considering disenfranchising black male voters, a pamphlet was published that included a reference to the First Rhode Island.
 “No braver men met the enemy in battle,” proclaimed the pamphlet.
 “In the war of the revolution, these people helped to fight your battles by land and sea…shed their blood in the snows of New Jersey…and faced British bayonets in the most desperate hour of the Revolution.”
 (For a full study of the rhetoric of the American Revolution in African American activism, see the final two chapters of Standing In Their Own Light by Buskirk)

 Sadly, this rhetoric was not always successful.
-Even today, H. R. 4505 and H. R. 363, efforts to have the First Rhode Island awarded the Congressional Gold Medal, “in recognition of their dedicated service during the Revolutionary War,” have died in Congress.
+Even today, H. R. 4505.
+H. R. 363, and S. 547 efforts to have the First Rhode Island awarded the Congressional Gold Medal, “in recognition of their dedicated service during the Revolutionary War,” have died in Congress.
 Yet, it lays a better foundation for engaging on social issues regarding African Americans than a broad condemnation of America.
 Celebrities and sports figures who have never faced the heat of battle in their country’s defense would do well to follow the example of The First Rhode Island and their compatriots.
 For, if African American men have always played an important part in securing and defending America’s rights and liberties, then they deserve to be afforded the rights and liberties of Americans.

 To honor the contribution that African Americans made during the American Revolution and to open a better dialogue about current issues facing our society, is why I believe that the story of the First Rhode Island Regiment should be a movie.